-- Jeans are inherently casual but some are dressier than others.
+- Jeans are inherently casual, but some are dressier than others.
 While it may sound obvious, dress shoes look best with dressier jeans.
 Distressed jeans, jeans with holes and tears, jeans of a lighter wash – all are ultra-casual and not a good match for dress shoes.

 - The length of your jeans shouldn’t be too long or short when wearing dress shoes.
 The length of your pants should rest just on top of the shoe.
 Jeans with a more tapered fit at the bottom are best; leave the boot cut jeans in your closet.

 - Wear jeans that fit well in the waist and hips and aren’t baggy.
-Formal jeans should be cut similarly as suit pants, with a nice fit along the thigh and tailored by the ankle (but not too tight).
+Formal jeans should be cut similarly to suit pants, with a nice fit along the thigh and tailored by the ankle (but not too tight).

 - Maintain a nice contrast between the color of your shoes and jeans and not an identical match.

-- Oxford dress shoes look great with just about anything, but perhaps not as great with jeans.
+- Oxford dress shoes look great with just about anything but perhaps not as great with jeans.
 Loafers or derby-style shoes work a bit better, however.

 - Make sure there’s a nice balance between your jeans, dress shoes, and the rest of your outfit.
-One way to do this is by wearing a dress shirt or well-fitted collared button down shirt.
+One way to do this is by wearing a dress shirt or well-fitted, collared button-down shirt.